CP1401/Practicals/prac_01/README.md

 You have to do your own work in order to achieve the learning outcomes.
 However, it's still really helpful and good practice to work with others to understand problems and to discuss solutions.
 You **are allowed** to talk with others about these things... you just can't go too far.
 Communication is a big part of IT and it helps to know a little about who you are communicating with.
-It also shows respect for someone if you can learn their name, so we're going to work on that now.

-**External students:** it's a bit different when you're not in the same room, but you can join in on Slack for some things (see below).
-You may also be able to find other people around to join with you physically as appropriate.
+So, we're going to do this together **on Slack**.
-*Introduce yourself in Slack* including your name and what you like that starts with the same first letter and also add where you are studying from.
+*Introduce yourself in Slack* including your name and what you like that starts with the same first letter (e.g. "I'm Yasmin and I like yachting") and also add where you are studying from.

-**Internal students**: Form a small group of 4 or 5 people near you (get away from in front of the computers if possible) and play the **"name game"**.
-This exercise for learning names will involve you saying your own name and something you like that starts with the same letter as your name (e.g. "I'm Yasmin and I like Yachting").
-Then, the second person in the group starts with the first person ("This is Yasmin and she likes yachting") before saying their own details.
-Then, the third person starts with the first person, then the second, then their own.
-And so on...
-*Repetition* and *association* will help you remember names, so you'll get to say and hear other people's names more than once.
-Try memorising as many names (and associations) as you can, then use people's names in the group work.
-Repetition will help you lock them in.

-Now work together on the following exercises...
-For now, record these in any way that works for you - pen & paper, notes in a text file... something easy to submit to LearnJCU is preferable.
+Record your answers for the below questions in a simple text file, `questions.txt`.

 ## Logic Exercise